GIScience/gis-training-resource-center/content/Modul_2/en_qgis_modul_2_ex_1.md

 ## Aim of the exercise

 This exercise will help you to get to know the interface of QGIS a bit better.
-Furthermore, you will load your first data in QGIS and gain some hands-on experience with the layer concept
+Furthermore, you will load your first data in QGIS and gain some hands-on experience with the layer concept.

 ## Relevant Wiki Articles